g-silveira/master-research/README.md

 Last, but not least, feel free to write me with questions, suggestions, criticisms, recommendations or just to say hello.
 You can do it here in Github creating a new issue in the "Issues" section of this repository or you can send a message to my email (silveira.gustavocampos@gmail.com).
 It will be a pleasure to reply.

 For the time being, that's it!
-Thank you for you interest!
+Thank you for your interest!